jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Adam and Lee reports: Shared Google calendar for DASA with regional and national granularity and verified local user group event dates.

 Notes:
+* Get dates for Cape Town and Durban
+* Lee will provide the Shared Calendar URL, also to be added onto the website
+* Separate calendars for all regions, one national calendar.
+Assign a region manager to each calendar.

-Reporter and Backup:
+Reporter and Backup: Adam and Lee

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Voting via GitHub